CommunityToolkit/WindowsCommunityToolkit/docs/controls/DataGrid.md

 keywords: windows 10, uwp, uwp community toolkit, uwp toolkit, DataGrid, xaml control, xaml
 ---

+> [!NOTE]
+This control is in preview and can be found as a prerelease package.
+The control could change between now and the final release

 # DataGrid XAML control

 The DataGrid control you know and love from Silverlight and WPF is now available for Windows10.
+This control presents data in a customizable table of rows and columns.

 ![DataGrid control](../resources/images/Controls/DataGrid/DataGrid.gif)